igvteam/igv-docs/igv-docs/docs/UserGuide/tracks/alignments/smrt.md

-<p class="page-title">SMRT kinetics color options</p>
+<p class="page-title">SMRT kinetics</p>

 This page describes coloring options for PacBio SMRT kinetics.

 ## Enabling SMRT kinetics coloring

-SMRT kinetics coloring is enabled from the *Third Gen* tab of the user preferences window.
-When enabled, SMRT kinetics options appear in the *Color By* list of the alignment track menu
+SMRT kinetics coloring is enabled from the *Third Gen* tab of the _View > Preferences_ window.
+When enabled, SMRT kinetics options appear in the *Color alignments by* section of the track menu for alignment tracks with third gen sequencing data.

 ![](../../img/smrKineticsMenuOptions.png)